Bearded dragons are omnivores and eat a variety of vegetables, fruits and insects.

 Juveniles need more insects than veggies, but they should not be fed insects high in chitin (e.g. mealworms).
 These insects have hard shells can also cause intestinal blockages.

 Finally, not all bearded dragons like the same food.

-Some love crickets, and others may only want dubia cockroaches.
+Some love crickets and others may only want dubia roaches.